Identity

 EasyEffects can also apply a separate chain to headphone output.
 When you plug in headphones, PipeWire switches output automatically — EasyEffects follows.

-$ git clone --depth 1 https://github.com/jaakkopasanen/AutoEq.git
+github.com/jaakkopasanen/AutoEq and import into the Parametric EQ.$ git clone --depth 1 https://github.com/jaakkopasanen/AutoEq.git

 # Browse results/harman_over-ear_2018/ for your headphone model